In this article you will learn:

 Amazon CloudFront pricing options:

-Free-tier: If you are unsure if CloudFront is right for you, you can always start with the free-tier eligible account for the first year.
+Free-tier: If you are unsure if CloudFront is right for you, you can always start with the free-tier eligible account.
 As the name suggests you get to use Amazon CloudFront for free with the AWS Free Usage Tier.
-Once you sign-up as a new AWS customer you receive 50 GB of Data Transfer Out and 2,000,000 HTTP/HTTPS requests each month for a year.
+Once you sign-up as an AWS customer you receive 1TB (1000GB) of Data Transfer Out and 10,000,000 HTTP/HTTPS requests each month.
 Even if your usage is higher, you will only be billed for the usage above this allowance.

 On-demand: Your costs are determined by pay-as-you-go pricing and the actual usage of CloudFront services.
 You pay for what you use.